 Restorative justice is a major international movement that is currently pursuing a more extensive globalization of its philosophy and practice.
 This work provides an overview of restorative justice and a number of theoretical and practical considerations surrounding the efforts to globalize the movement.
 There is a regional focus on Latin America, but examples from other parts of the world are also included.
 The paper first critiques some of the Eurocentric assumptions within restorative justice philosophy that can affect its international practice and implementation.
 Secondly, a list of cultural and institutional distinctions are presented and explored as necessary considerations for the exportation of the movement to individual countries.
 The final body chapter includes an analytical case study of Costa Rica.
 Each consideration is explored in the context of Costa Rica, and through this, a systematic process is developed that can be applied to any country.
 The intent of the work is to provide the basis for an improved approach to the globalization of restorative justice.

 Heather Jean Kirkwood is a native of Harford County, Maryland and a graduate of McDaniel College (formerly Western Maryland College).
-She completed her Masters degree in Latin American Studies at the University of Texas at Austin, and is currently studying international law at the University of Maryland.
+She completed her Masters degree in Latin American Studies at the University of Texas at Austin, and went on to study international law at the University of Maryland.
 Heather has spent considerable time studying abroad in Cuba, Costa Rica, Argentina, and Brazil, and is fluent in Spanish and Portuguese .

 “Restorative Justice:Is Austin, Texas Ready for an Alternative Approach to Domestic Violence?”